tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

 ```
 _Note: Since this secret includes the GCP SA private key, this should not be stored it in Git.
 Instead this should be done once during [day 1 operations][day-1]._

-Now we can tell the operator which data to retrieve and how to provide it to the k8s cluster by defining the target secret in an External Secret resource.
+Now we can tell the operator which data to retrieve and how to provide it to the k8s cluster by defining the target secret via a custom Kubernetes resource of type `ExternalSecret`.
 ```yaml
 apiVersion: external-secrets.io/v1alpha1
 kind: ExternalSecret